 Flame is almost orange in color, which may not appeal to everyone.
 A few duds per pack are likely.

 LED candles can be used in situations where traditional candles shouldn’t be left alone.
 They’re ideal if you have little kids or pets in the house but you yearn to dine by candlelight.
-You can use them for party and wedding decorations without worry.
+You can use them for parties and wedding decorations without worry.
 You can go to bed with LED candles left on and know your house will survive the night.
 Another benefit: they always look perfect.
 They’re never misshapen or discolored like real wax candles.

 You’ll want to keep six main considerations in mind when choosing the right type of LED candle for your needs.